aperezhortal/SkewTplus/doc/source/userReference/wrfOutputCAPE.rst

 ====================

-The :py:func:`SkewTplus.thermodynamics.parcelAnalysis` function allows to compute CAPE and CIN not only in a single vertical sounding, it also support the computation over 3D domains (height,latitude or y ,longitude or x) or 4D=(3D + time) ones (time,height,latitude or y ,longitude or x].
+The :py:func:`SkewTplus.thermodynamics.parcelAnalysis` function allows to compute CAPE and CIN not only in a single vertical sounding, it also supports the computation over 3D domains (height, latitude or y , longitude or x) or 4D=(3D + time) ones (time, height, latitude or y, longitude or x].

 Here is an example for computing CAPE from a WRF output file and plot the values as a color plot over a map::